Updated July 5, 2023

 - Product Transition: The quality criteria specified in this category says that it must be accessible to transit the software on any platform, should be able to share its code with the other languages on the forum, and try to write the code, i.e., reusable in the future in any additional software development.

 The attributes of quality software in the above categories are as below:

 - Correctness: It means the required functionality and correct results.
 Customer satisfaction depends on the degree to which customer requirements and expectations have been met.
 It should provide all the functionality desired by the customer.

-- Integrity: Integrity is related to extent of access to the software by unauthorized users that can be controlled.
+- Integrity: Integrity is related to the extent of access to the software by unauthorized users that can be controlled.

 This is a guide to Quality Software.
-Here we also discuss the introduction and attributes of good quality software along with an explanation.
+Here we discuss the introduction and attributes of good quality software along with an explanation.
 You may also have a look at the following articles to learn more –